 Vasco da GamaPrint Page

-A monument commemorates explorer Vasco da Gama (1469 - 1525) the Portuguese navigator whose voyages linked Europe with the Indian Ocean.
+A monument commemorates the 500th anniversary of the voyage of explorer, Vasco da Gama (1469 - 1525), the Portuguese navigator whose voyages linked Europe with the Indian Ocean.

 Vasco da Gama, was a Portuguese explorer, one of the most successful in the Age of Discovery and the commander of the first ships to sail directly from Europe to India.
 For a short time in 1524 he was the Governor of Portuguese India, under the title of Viceroy.